 A pretty pond reflects off a classic mediaeval architecture.
 The ducks float on the reflection and make life decisions, a sight I come across very often.

 Sitting on the river Elbe, Hamburg is the 2nd largest city in Germany with the 2nd largest port in Europe.
 The port city also has the most bridges in the world, 2300 to be precise.

 Ever since I set foot in Germany, I’ve taken to Hanseatic cities, besides I didn’t have a choice.
 I’m surrounded by them.
 Kiel, a beautiful coastal city, where I lived for nearly 3 years is a member of the Hanseatic league.
 Not so far from Kiel is gorgeous Lübeck, the capital of Hanseatic league.
 And now I live in Hamburg another fascinating Hanseatic city.

 Now if you’re wondering what in the world is a Hanseatic league here’s some dope for you:

-The Hanseatic league is an alliance founded by north German towns or merchant guilds and other merchant communities abroad along the Baltic and the North Sea to protect their mutual trading interests.
+The Hanseatic cities are located around the Baltic and the North Sea where the major trading took place between the 13th and the 17th centuries.
+The Hanseatic league is an alliance founded by north German towns or merchant guilds and other merchant communities abroad to protect their mutual trading interests.